Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Introduction

 Recently, data augmentation algorithms have been analyzed in~\cite{ascolani2025m,lee2025f} to obtain nonasymptotic mixing time bounds in particular for logistic and probit regression with Gaussian priors.
 The authors of~\cite{lee2025f} compare their results with known bounds on unadjusted Langevin algorithm (ULA)~\cite{MR3960927}, underdamped Langevin Monte Carlo~\cite{NEURIPS2019_eb86d510,pmlr-v195-zhang23a}, the Metropolis adjusted Langevin algorithm of~\cite{MR4763254} (MALA) and show an improvement in mixing time, by considering a Gaussian prior setting with an~$O(nd)$ condition number, see Appendix~B therein.
 Their data-generating assumptions for this purpose are somewhat weaker than those considered in the present work; for example, BvM theorems cannot be expected to hold in the~$n\rightarrow\infty$ limit without further conditions.
 We note that their (strongly convex) assumptions on the prior do not necessarily accommodate the Zellner priors considered in~\cite[Section~6.2]{MR3641401},~\cite[Section~5]{durmus2018highdimensional} in terms of scaling, see Section~\ref{lrg} below.
 The authors of~\cite{ascolani2025m} consider data-generating assumptions more similar to (in fact a particular case of) ours, as well as Zellner priors with arbitrary scaling, see Section~2.3 therein.
 In both works, the resulting complexities are similar to those derived for the Gibbs sampler in~\cite{ascolani2024e} under the same respective assumptions.
 In particular, the complexity is~$O(\kappa)$ as~$\kappa\rightarrow\infty$, where~$\kappa$ is the condition number.
 As mentioned, our results remove dependence on this usual condition number~$\kappa$ of the negative log-likelihood and replace it with local condition numbers, which are~$O(1)$ as~$n,d\rightarrow\infty$ subject to~\eqref{ndmc}-\eqref{ndmc3} and under data-generating assumptions.
 They do not incur the extra~$O(nd)$ condition number dependence of~\cite{lee2025f}, given the difference in assumptions, nor the extra~$O(n/d)$ factor in~\cite[Section~2.3\footnote{For Corollary~2.5 therein, the~$O(n/d)$ factor arises for~$g$ as in Remark~\ref{remz}\ref{remz1} below.}]{ascolani2025m}.

-There are a number of quantitative works in the literature on stochastic gradient MCMC~\cite{pmlr-v139-zou21b} and higher order Langevin methods~\cite{dang2025highorderlangevinmontecarlo,mahajan2025p}.
+There are a number of quantitative works in the literature on stochastic gradient MCMC~\cite{pmlr-v139-zou21b} and higher order Langevin methods~\cite{dang2025highorderlangevinmontecarlo,mahajan2025p,NEURIPS2019_eb86d510}.
 These works take advantage of the sum structure and additional smoothness assumptions respectively in the log-likelihood in order to obtain improved bounds under strong convexity.
 It's not clear whether our analysis (targeting~$\pi$ rather than a surrogate as described above) can be extended to these methods to obtain any improvement in complexity.
 For example, in our proofs for HMC, the integration time is required to be large relative to the step-size, which excludes ULA, see Remark~\ref{remw}\ref{remw2}.
 On the other hand, arguments based on~$s$-conductance~\cite{MR4763254,andrieu2023we} appear compatible with our arguments on measure concentration.
-Therefore it seems possible to obtain analogous results for Random Walk Metropolis and MALA, though we do not pursue that here.
+Therefore it seems possible to obtain analogous results for Random Walk Metropolis and MALA (we note the existing works~\cite{MR2533478,MR4758128} in the BvM regime), though we do not pursue that here.